St. Louis, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.

-The only major difference in dog bite law between Missouri and Illinois is in regards to the statute of limitations.
-In Missouri, you typically have five years to file a dog bite claim, while in Illinois dog bite claims must be filed within two years.
+The main difference in dog bite law between Missouri and Illinois is in regards to the statute of limitations.
+In Missouri, you typically have five years to file a dog bite claim, while in Illinois you have two years.

 Common Dog Attack Injuries